Xiao Mohe: During the Liang dynasty

 Xiao Mohe was born in 532, during the reign of Emperor Wu of Liang.
 When he was less than 10 years old, his father Xiao Liang (蕭諒) was made a commandery official at Shixing Commandery (始興, roughly modern Shaoguan, Guangdong), and Xiao Mohe accompanied his father to the commandery.
-His father died while in service there, and at that time, Cai Luyang (蔡路養), who was had married either his sister or his aunt, was a member of the local gentry at nearby Nankang Commandery (南康, roughly modern Ganzhou, Jiangxi), and Cai took him and raised him.
+His father died while in service there, and at that time, Cai Luyang (蔡路養), who had married either his sister or his aunt, was a member of the local gentry at nearby Nankang Commandery (南康, roughly modern Ganzhou, Jiangxi), and Cai took him and raised him.
 As Xiao Mohe grew in age, he became known for being resolute and strong.

 In 548, the rebel general Hou Jing rose against Emperor Wu and by 549 had captured the capital Jiankang, taking Emperor Wu and his crown prince Xiao Gang (the eventual Emperor Jianwen) hostage.
 In winter 549, the ambitious general Chen Baxian raised an army at Guang Province (廣州, roughly modern Guangdong) and planned to march north, eventually to head to Jiankang to attack Hou.
 His path, however, was blocked by Cai, who then controlled Nankang as a local warlord.
 Xiao served in Cai's forces and fought so fiercely that none of Chen's soldiers was a match for him, but eventually Cai was defeated, and Xiao surrendered.
 Xiao became a subordinate of Chen's commander Hou Andu.
 He was part of Chen's campaign, as Chen joined with Wang Sengbian, the chief general of Xiao Yi the Prince of Xiangdong (the eventual Emperor Yuan), to destroy Hou Jing.

 By 556, Chen was the regent over Emperor Jing, Emperor Yuan's son and the chief among the claimants for the Liang throne after Emperor Yuan's capture and execution by Western Wei in 555, after Chen ambushed and killed Wang Sengbian and deposed Xiao Yuanming, the candidate favored by Emperor Wenxuan of Northern Qi who was declared emperor by Wang.
 Wang's subordinates Ren Yue (任約) and Xu Sihui (徐嗣徽) sought Northern Qi aid in resisting Chen, and Northern Qi forces soon arrived in Jiankang's vicinity.
 Chen sent Hou Andu to engage Northern Qi forces.
 Before battle, Hou commented to Xiao, "You are famed for your ferocity in battle, but seeing is better than hearing."
 Xiao responded, "I will let you see today."
 During the battle, Hou was having a hard time and was nearly captured by the enemy forces.
 Xiao experienced a surge of fury, roaring fiercely and single-handedly fighting through the frontlines to save Hou from Northern Qi soldiers, and no men could stop him.
 Eventually, Hou was able to repel Northern Qi forces, and for his accomplishments was created a duke.
 It is not clear whether and how Xiao was awarded, although it was said that Xiao was one of the few subordinates that Hou treated with respect and honor.